GateHubNet/deployer/README.md

 # Env variables

  - EXIT_ON_ERROR: set to exit on apply error, otherwise it will retry until success
+ - EXIT_ON_SUCCESS: set to exit on successfull apply, otherwise it will retry on change

 For examples look into docker-compose.yaml